agarbuno/agarbuno/README.md

 ### Hello, this Alfredo Garbuno 🤓

-- 🔭 I’m currently working in BBVA as leader of Advanced Analytics
+- 🔭 I’m currently working in BBVA as discipline leader of Advanced Analytics
 - 🌱 I’m an Applied Mathematician / Data Scientist with research interest in Uncertainty Quantification
 - 🎓 I have a Phd in Engineering and Computational Mathematics
 - 👯 I’m looking to collaborate on research projects
-- 💬 Ask me about Bayesian inference, Machine Learning, Applied Probability
+- 💬 Ask me about Bayesian inference, Machine Learning, Applied Probability, Numerics, Stochastic Processes or any intersection of the above
 - 📖 You can find the material I use for teaching below in Spanish
 - 🎸 I play guitar and started learning audio engineering
-- 💥 I read manga
+- 💥 I read manga and enjoy fantasy based stories
-- 🏀 I play basketball
+- 🏀 I play basketball and I am currently training
 <!--
 **agarbuno/agarbuno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.